llorllale/llorllale.github.io/_posts/2023-04-25-learning-go-book.md

 ```

 The reason that a pointer uses 8 bytes of memory (on a 64-bit system) is because that is the space required to store
-the pointer variable itself (not the thing to which it points).
+the pointer value itself (not the thing to which it points).
 Aside from the extra heap allocation used up by the
 thing the pointer points to, this is another reason why
 [invoking a function with args of type interface](#invoking-a-function-with-args-of-type-interface-will-result-in-a-heap-allocation)
 may result in more memory use.